PmagPy/PmagPy/CONTRIBUTING.md

 ## Directory structure

-**Coming soon:** links to the relevant Jupyter notebooks where you can see how some of these pieces work.
+Next we have a breakdown of how the PmagPy repository is structured.
+In some cases, we have included relevant Jupyter notebooks so that you can get an interactive demonstration of how some these pieces of code work.

 ### Key directories